polterguy/phosphorusfive/plugins/extras/p5.crypto/README.md

 Actually, most cryptography features in Phosphorus Five, can be found indirectly, in the [p5.mime](/plugins/extras/p5.mime/) project. p5.mime is using MimeKit internally, and allows for PGP encryption, decryption, and cryptographically signing MIME messages.
 However, some
-Active Events, which doesn't necessarily belong together with MIME, can be found in this p5.crypto.
-These Active Events are mostly events related to creating a cryptographically secure hash, in addition to creating a cryptographic random number.
+Active Events, which doesn't necessarily belong together with MIME, can be found in this component.

 ## Creating a cryptographic hash